 The Sintra region in Portugal is known for its enchanting allure.
 Unsurprisingly so, since the cultural landscape is speckled with historic castles, gothic mansions, and extravagant palaces.
-Although most visitors flock to the Pena Palace, the Monserrate Palace is just as intriguing.
-The 17th-century Moorish villa is surrounded by multiple monumental gardens, creating the illusion of stepping right into a real-life fairy tale.
+Although most visitors flock to the Pena Palace, the story behind the Monserrate Palace is just as fascinating.
+The 17th-century Moorish villa is surrounded by multiple elegant gardens, creating the illusion of stepping right into a real-life fairy tale.

-Monserrate is considered to be one of the most beautiful heritage sites from the romantic era, inspiring travellers, writers, and poets all around Europe.
-The palace’s history, however, has always been turbulent; not everything in the garden has always been rosy.
+Monserrate is one of the most beautiful heritage sites from the romantic era, inspiring travellers, writers, and poets all around Europe.
+The palace’s history, however, has always been turbulent.
+No, not everything in the garden has always been rosy.
 That is why, today, I’m going to tell you about the story behind the Monserrate Palace.

 A Medieval Chapel in The Mountains of the Moon

 The story of Monserrate all began in 1540, with an old chapel for Our Lady of Monserrate.
 The late-medieval chapel used to stand on the same spot where the palace is today, looking out over the Sintra Mountains.
-These mountains played an important role as the Lunae Mons (Mountains of the Moon) in the ancient world: the area symbolised the mythological hiding place of Diana the Huntress.
-In Roman times, the goddess of the hunt, nature, and the moon carried the name Cynthia, a name that transformed into present-day “Sintra.”
+These mountains played an important role as the Lunae Mons (Mountains of the Moon) in the ancient world.
+Did you kow the area symbolised the mythological hiding place of Diana the Huntress?
+In Roman times, the goddess of the hunt, nature, and the moon carried the name Cynthia.
+This name slowly transformed into present-day “Sintra.”

 Sintra symbolised the mythological hiding place of Diana, ancient goddess of the hunt, the moon, and nature.